madickinson/Books-Read/Reading-List.md

 ﻿#Reading List
 ##Next in Line
+ - Rushkoff, Douglas. *Throwing Rocks at the Google Bus: How Growth Became the Enemy of Prosperity.* Portfolio, 2016.
+Print.

  - Crawford, Matthew B. *Shop Class as Soulcraft: An Inquiry into the Value of Work.* Penguin (Non-Classics), 2010.
 Print.

  - Pagels, Elaine. *The Gnostic Gospels.* Random House, 2004.
 Print.